- General Principles

 1.3 We always welcome applications from pupils attending RPHS, but such applicants will only be enrolled on to courses at Runshaw if spaces on relevant courses still exist after the needs of the students listed in paragraph 1.1 have been met.
 In such cases, if the number of RPHS applicants exceeds the number of spaces, the college will normally select on the basis of prior (GCSE) attainment, and/or on the basis of other skills or achievements (eg. in sport or music) which might be beneficial to other students at the college.

-1.4 Irrespective of whether students attend a PHS or a RPHS, the deadline for submission of applications is 1st April.
+1.4 The deadline for submission of applications is 1st April.

 1.5 Offers must be accepted within 2 weeks of the offer being made.
 By accepting the offer of a place students must also agree to comply with the college’s holiday policy.
 The college reserves the right to cancel the enrolment of any student who takes time off for a holiday during term time.
 In cases where holidays of this nature have been pre-booked prior to enrolment, these should be brought to the attention of the college at the earliest possible opportunity so that they can be considered by a member of the college’s management team.

-1.7 Students must enrol in person by attending the college, with the appropriate requested documents, on the enrolment date stated on the offer letter (or on an agreed alternative date, subject to prior agreement with the college)
+1.7 Students must enrol in person with the appropriate requested documents, on the enrolment date stated on the offer letter (or on an agreed alternative date, subject to prior agreement with the college)

-1.8 So long as the college has not exceeded its overall student capacity, students who are not able to attend the scheduled enrolment days may still be admitted to the college subject to all of the following conditions being fulfilled:
+1.8 Students who are not able to attend the scheduled enrolment days may still be admitted to the college subject to all of the following conditions being fulfilled:

-attending in person to enrol at a mutually agreeable time
+enrol in person at a mutually agreeable time

 meeting the entry requirements for the courses of their choice